covanalytics/covdataplot/README.md

 make it easier to change the outline and fill colors of visual marks that are used to represent data.

-**Note: Data used in examples below is sampled, as does accurately reflect Covington incentives.**
+**Note: Data used in examples below is sampled, and does accurately reflect Covington incentives.**

 ### covdata_color()